abstrnoah/dotfiles/README.md

 particular package and need to do it manually, you can still use this repository to handle configuration.

+    make all

+> Equivelant to running `make setup-anenv install setup`.

     make setup-anenv

 > Open `./anenv` in `$EDITOR`, which will contain a list of variables.
 You
 > should set these as desired and then save/quit.
 The variables will exported to
 > the environment.
+Then `./anenv` will be linked from `$HOME/.anenv`.
+(Currently
-(Currently variables specified on the command line will be
+> variables specified on the command line will be ignored for this operation.)
-> ignored.)

     make install